 ● You pay more in interest over the term of the mortgage because you haven't been paying off capital to reduce the amount you owe

-If you would like more information on the benefits and drawbacks of interest-only mortgages, take a look at our guide to interest-only mortgages.
+If you would like more information on the benefits and drawbacks of interest-only mortgages, take a look at our guide to buy to let interest-only mortgages.

 Are all Buy to Let mortgages interest only?Typically landlords choose interest-only Buy to Let mortgages to finance their investments because the monthly outgoings are less, and are usually covered by the rental income.
 You can, however, choose a repayment Buy to Let mortgage if you prefer.

 With repayment mortgages, you repay some of the capital you've borrowed every month in addition to paying back some of the interest you owe.

 Although your monthly payments will be higher with a repayment mortgage than with interest-only, at the end of the term, your mortgage will be paid off in full and you’ll own the property outright.